PLEASE NOTE WE ARE ONLY ACCEPTING APPLICATIONS FOR EMBER READERS AT THIS TIME.

 To help us keep up with the positive response to our publications and process submissions in a timely manner, we maintain a staff of volunteer readers to review and take notes on submitted manuscripts.
-This is an unpaid, volunteer position (as is Editor-in-Chief), but it may be listed on your resume/C.V.
+This is an unpaid, volunteer position, but it may be listed on your resume/C.V.
 In many cases, this volunteer position also qualifies for college internship credit.

-- Must be available for self-directed work at least 5-10 hours per week.
+Must be able to work independently and commit to at least 5-10 hours per week.

-- Must be willing to read any genre of work and judge it [somewhat] objectively.
+Must be willing to read any genre of work and judge it objectively.

 These are not required, but candidates who have these skills will be selected over those who do not.

-Once your application is reviewed and provisionally approved, you'll learn quickly through hands-on practice with actual submissions in our queue.
-We'll also provide a "Getting Started" handbook and you'll have round-the-clock access to several senior staff members for mentoring and to ask questions.
-During the initial two-week period as a new staff member, you'll have an opportunity to make sure we're a good fit for you, and we'll be able to see that you're a good fit for us, too.
+Once your application is reviewed and provisionally approved, you'll familiarize yourself with our feedback style and standards by reading our "Getting Started" documents and have access to senior staff members for mentoring and to ask questions.
+During your initial period as a new staff member, you'll have an opportunity to make sure we're a good fit for you, and we'll be able to see that you're a good fit for us, too.